gorbulus/gorbulus/README.md

 # Hey!
 I'm @gorbulus (Will Ponton) 👋

-I'm a software developer from Dallas, Texas 🐮 and I'm currently living in Jacksonville, Florida. 🌴
+I'm a software developer from Dallas, Texas 🐮 and I'm currently living in Denver, Colorado. 🌄

 I'm passionate about guitars, data, and my dogs - Jazzy and Piper. 🎸